conan-io/conan-center-index/docs/labels.md

 is assigned by the CI when the process finishes abnormally.
 It tries to signal all the pull requests that failed, but didn't provide any meaningful message to the user.
 Usually it is some _random_ internal error and it won't happen next time the CI runs.
-The CI will re-start your build automatically, the Github check `continuous-integration/jenkins/pr-merge` will changed to the status `Pending — This commit is being built` to sinalize as running.
+The CI will re-start your build automatically, the Github check `continuous-integration/jenkins/pr-merge` will changed to the status `Pending — This commit is being built` to signalize as running.
 In case you restart it manually, by closing/opening the PR, your build will be restarted too, but it will be the last in the CI build queue.

 ## User-approval pending